Last updated: May 2026

 8. Check out the bog bodies at the National Museum

-While I wouldn’t spend too long in this museum if you’re on a tight schedule, I think it’s well worth popping in to see the extraordinarily preserved bog bodies.
-These are essentially mummies that were accidentally preserved as they were sacrificed in bogs 1000s of years ago.
+While I wouldn't spend too long in this museum if you're on a tight schedule, I think it's well worth popping in to see the extraordinarily preserved bog bodies.
+These are essentially mummies that were naturally preserved by the bogs they were buried in, after being sacrificed or executed 1000s of years ago.
+You can buy your entry ticket for the museum here.

 9. Spend the evening at Tivoli Amusement Park

-For a spot of magic in Copenhagen, visit the city’s beloved Tivoli Gardens.
-Tivoli is one of the oldest amusement parks in the world and boasts the third oldest rollercoaster on Earth.
-But it’s more than an average theme park; it’s far more genuine and tasteful – think Disneyland before it was a global brand.
+For a spot of magic in Copenhagen, visit the city's beloved Tivoli Gardens.
+Tivoli is the second oldest amusement park in the world and boasts the third oldest rollercoaster on Earth.
+But it's more than an average theme park; it has a charm and character that bigger parks lack, like Disneyland before it was a global brand.
+In fact Walt Disney himself visited Tivoli and took inspiration from it when designing Disneyland.
 Think a magical wonderland, with open-air stage performances on Friday nights, carnival games and rides, gardens full of colourful flowers, fairy floss, hotdogs, popcorn, beer and Danes of all ages enjoying themselves.

 Day Two: